-- · If you have certain medical conditions, or take certain medicines, your condition may get worse or you may have longer lasting side effects when you use your EpiPen® or EpiPen Jr®.
-Talk to your health care professional about all your medical conditions.

-- Common side effects of EpiPen® and EpiPen Jr® include: • fast, irregular or "pounding" heartbeat
+Common side effects of EpiPen® and EpiPen Jr® include:

+- fast, irregular or "pounding" heartbeat

 - sweating

 - headache

 - weakness

 - shakiness

-- paleness

-- feelings of over excitement, nervousness or anxiety
+- paleness • feelings of over excitement, nervousness or anxiety

 - dizziness

-- nausea or vomiting
+- · nausea or vomiting

-- breathing problems
+- · breathing problems

 These side effects may go away with rest.
-Tell your health care professional if you have any side effect that bothers you or that does not go away.
+Tell your healthcare provider if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of the EpiPen® or EpiPen Jr®.
-For more information, ask your health care professional or pharmacist.
+For more information, ask your healthcare provider or pharmacist.

-Call your health care professional for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088
+Call your healthcare provider for medical advice about side effects.
+You may report side effects to FDA at 1-800-FDA-1088.